Falcn8/blog.hexagon.one/content/posts/symatrix-googlectf2023.md

 decode()
 ```
-By running the decoder, the flag was outputted in `decoded_file.txt` with the data
+By running the decoder, the flag was outputted in `decoded_file.txt` with the flag
 `CTF{W4ke_Up_Ne0+Th1s_I5_Th3_Fl4g!}`

 ## Conclusion